Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection

 \section{Introduction}

-Brain tumor resection is the primary treatment option for brain cancer \citep{owonikoko2014current}.
-The process involves removing as much of the tumor as possible while minimizing damage to surrounding healthy brain tissue \citep{rodriguez2024innovations}.
-This procedure is crucial for alleviating symptoms, improving neurological function, and extending the patient's life \citep{young2023surgical}.
-However, there is a risk of Postoperative Cognitive Dysfunction (POCD) after brain tumor resection \citep{aldape2019challenges}.
-Cognitive dysfunctions could significantly impact a patient's quality of life, affecting memory, attention, and executive control \citep{taphoorn2004cognitive}.
-Hence, identifying key factors that predict the risk of cognitive decline could significantly enhance patient management and personalize postoperative care \citep{kirkman2023systematic}.
+Brain tumor resection is the primary treatment option for brain cancer \cite{owonikoko2014current}.
+The process involves removing as much of the tumor as possible while minimizing damage to surrounding healthy brain tissue \cite{rodriguez2024innovations}.
+This procedure is crucial for alleviating symptoms, improving neurological function, and extending the patient's life \cite{young2023surgical}.
+However, it is also often associated with postoperative cognitive impairments \cite{aldape2019challenges}, which could persist long-term and significantly impair patients’ quality of life \cite{taphoorn2004cognitive}.
+Hence, Identifying presurgical markers associated with postoperative cognitive outcomes could enhance patient management and personalize postoperative care \cite{kirkman2023systematic}.